My Ancestral Chart

 William and Ethel had six children between 1913 and 1932.
 By 1930, they were living at 107 Oliver Avenue in Yonkers.
 William was working as a "milk service foreman" for the railroad company.
 In 1939, his annual income was $2500.
 In 1940, they were living at 54 Groshon Avenue in Yonkers.

 William and Ethel's second child, a boy named Ethelbert W. Bechtold, was born April 11, 1915.
 He was known to the family as Bert.
 In 1939, he worked only 8 weeks, earning $120 as a part-time handy-man for a hospital services company.
-He was living in Sidney, Delaware when he died at the age of 93 on November 19, 2008.
+He was living in Sidney, New York when he died at the age of 93 on November 19, 2008.

 The third child, a daughter, Ethel Cecilia Bechtold, was born June 17, 1917.
 In 1939, she worked 12 weeks as a "finisher" at a men's hat factory, earning $60.
 Sometime after 1940, she married Michael Grznar.
 Michael was born February 9, 1911.
 They were living in Mahopac, in Putnam County, New York when Michael died in October 1975.
 Ethel was living in Florence, South Carolina when she died on June 3, 2001 at the age of 83.